 Do you understand what critical thinking means?
-Is there an indicator when thinking becomes or transforms into critical thinking?
+Have you discovered an indicator when thinking becomes or transforms into critical thinking?
+Do you recognize when critical thinking occurs in class discussions or written assignments?

-The phrase "critical thinking" has become widely used in this field and it is a skill which students are told they must learn.
-The challenge is that this phrase can have multiple descriptions when educators are asked to define it.
+The phrase "critical thinking" has become widely used in the field of education and it is a skill which students are told they must learn.
+A challenge is that this phrase can have multiple descriptions when educators are asked to define it.
 The descriptions provided by students are even more varied and often described using clichés such as "thinking outside of the box", or they can come closer to what this concept means when they relate it to problem-solving.

 This poses a challenge for the inclusion of critical thinking in a list of skills students need to learn because there isn't a clear standard regarding how best to teach it, along with an uncertainty about the precise length of time that it can take students to learn it, which means it may be difficult for one educator to teach critical thinking within the time allowed for their class.
 It may be even more challenging to assess how students are progressing as they attempt to learn and work with this skill.
 What can help instructors is to understand the essence of critical thinking by examining different types of thinking, and use this knowledge to transform their instructional strategies and practices.